-- 1. Stay seated throughout the lunch without moving from table to table.
-Wait to be dismissed by either a teacher or the bell. - 2.
-Leave the table cleaner than when you first sat down.
+1. Stay seated throughout the lunch without moving from table to table.
+Wait to be dismissed.

+- 2. Leave the table cleaner than when you first sat down.
 Pick up the garbage around you even if it is not yours. - 3.
-Ask permission to leave the lunchroom to go to the restroom area outside Gym B. Students may not go back to their lockers.
-Students need a pass to go see a teacher outside the lunchroom. - 4.
+Ask permission to leave the lunchroom to go to the restroom area outside the Auxiliary Gym. - 4.
 Be respectful to others and their lunch items.